Before spending your hard

 earned money on materials and work effort making a

-chair that should last a lifetime, don't fall for the 'free' woodworking plans
+chair that should last a lifetime, start with a good

-trap.
-Our designs will produce a highly superior result based on years of
+plan.
+Our designs will produce a superior result based on years of

 research, effort, and feedback.